elvanto/api-py/README.md

 ### For Authentication via OAuth

 First direct users to the required URL.
-Use the `_GetURL` function to do this.
+Use the `_AuthorizeURL` function to do this.
 The arguement `WebOrNon` is used to describe if you are developing a WebApp or a Non Web App (Ie, a program not in a browser) - For the most part OAuth would be used for Webapps

 ```python